usuariodaniel/Fuel-Consumption-Calculator/README.md

 1. Fork this repository.
 2. Create a branch with a descriptive name for your change.
 3. Make your changes to the created branch.
-4. Submit a pull request to the master branch of this repository.
+4. Submit a pull request to the main branch of this repository.

 ## Contact